 What is Six Sigma?

-Six Sigma is a business methodology and a data-driven process, whose goal is to produce nearly perfect products for consumers, reducing product defects down to 3.4 defective parts per million, or 99.99966% defect-free products over the long-term.
-It is the most essential part of any business process improvement as it significantly improves the efficiency of your business by identifying flaws and weaknesses in your processes.
+Six Sigma is a business methodology and a data-driven process whose goal is to produce nearly perfect products for consumers, reducing product defects down to 3.4 defective parts per million, or 99.99966% defect-free products over the long term.
+It is an essential part of any business process improvement as it significantly improves the efficiency of your business by identifying flaws and weaknesses in your processes.
 In order to bring improvement to eliminate defects and waste, a set of tools and methods are developed over the years by Six Sigma practitioners that address control and problem-solving.
-So, here in this topic, we are going to learn about Six Sigma Tools
+So, here in this topic, we are going to learn about Six Sigma Tools.